 Develop a Presence and a Relationship

 If an influencer doesn’t know you, then he or she will not be persuaded to just hear your pitch and respond.
 You have to become a follower, participate in discussions and make yourself known.
 Before you plan and execute your pitch, your name needs to have a familiar ring.
 Do not pitch to an influencer if you have not been following him.
 That’s like making a “cold sales call” that may not be successful.
-And going back a second time will probably not be successful either.
+And going back a second time will probably not be successful for your future influencer marketing campaign either.

 Plan your proposal carefully.
 To do this, ask yourself important questions: